rammyasakpal/azure-honeypot-siem-project/README.md

 ---

-## 🚧 Limitations
+##  Limitations

-- The honeypot was a basic RDP setup with limited dynamic responses
+- The honeypot implementation was passive (no dynamic response or deception-based traps).
-- No real-time mitigation — focused on **logging and visualization** only
+- The system focused on analysis and visualization, not active threat mitigation.

----
+- No authentication or persistent data storage mechanisms were added for production-grade deployment.